rfluethi/WordPress-Playgrounds/README.md

 - **WordPress Playground Documentation**: [playground.wordpress.net](https://playground.wordpress.net/)
 - **Blueprint Schema**: [Blueprint JSON Schema](https://playground.wordpress.net/blueprint-schema.json)
 - **WordPress Block Editor**: [Block Editor Handbook](https://developer.wordpress.org/block-editor/)

+## 🙋‍♀️ Frequently Asked Questions

+### What is a Blueprint?
+A blueprint is a JSON configuration file that tells WordPress Playground how to set up a WordPress environment.
+It can include plugins, themes, content, and configurations.

+### Can I use these examples on my live site?
+These examples are designed for learning and testing.
+While the techniques can be applied to live sites, always test thoroughly in a staging environment first.

+### How do I create my own blueprint?
+Start by examining the existing `blueprint.json` files in this repository.
+The [Blueprint Schema](https://playground.wordpress.net/blueprint-schema.json) provides full documentation of available options.

+### Are there any limitations?
+WordPress Playground runs in the browser, so some server-specific features may not work.
+It's perfect for testing layouts, content, and most WordPress functionality.

+### Can I save my work from the Playground?
+WordPress Playground is temporary - changes are lost when you close the browser.
+Use it for testing and learning, then implement solutions on your actual site.

 ## Contributing